-Your own health insurance policy is what should pay for your medical bills if you are in a motorcycle accident.
-However, most Insurers are now EXCLUDING coverage for motorcycle injuries.
+Your own health insurance policy is what should pay for your medical bills if you are in a motorcycle crash.
+However, most insurers now EXCLUDE coverage for injuries from a motorcycle crash.

-Union members who we all expect to have “good” insurance benefits should check your policies.
+Union members, who we all expect to have “good” insurance benefits should check your health insurance policies.
 Look for exclusions, which are contained in a separate section in the policy descriptions.
-You may be surprised to see you are not covered for motorcycle injuries.
+You may be surprised to see you are not covered for injuries related to motorcycle crashes.

-I met with a man who was left-turned a few days ago.
-He was flown by helicopter to the trauma center with severe leg injuries as well as other fractures.
-When the hospital learned of the exclusion of coverage on his insurance policy they moved quickly to discharge him.
-Despite all efforts to help him, no rehabilitation center would accept him because his insurance excluded coverage.
-He is now home, wheelchair bound, and paying for home renovations out of his own pocket so he can maneuver his wheelchair in and around his house.
-He will not receive the rehab and follow up care he needs and deserves because his insurance policy excludes it.
+We once has a client who a vehicle left turned into at an intersection.
+The client was flown by helicopter to the trauma center with severe leg injuries, as well as other significant fractures.
+When the hospital learned of the exclusion of coverage on his insurance policy, the hospital moved to quickly discharge him home.
+He needed to go to a rehabilitation facility but had a terrible time finding a facility wiling to take him because his insurance excluded coverage.
+He had no insurance for the injuries from the motorcycle crash.
+Eventually, he returned home, became wheelchair bound, and was forced to pay for home renovations out of his own pocket so he could stay in his house.
+He did not receive the rehab and follow up care he needed because his health insurance policy excluded it.